MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6520 [Wnn]
 ```

-Guided probing macro that combines OUTSIDE CORNER and SINGLE SURFACE (Z) macros to zero all 3 axes of a WCS in a single probing operation.
+The guided Vice Corner probing macro combines OUTSIDE CORNER and SINGLE SURFACE (Z) macros to zero all 3 axes of a WCS in a single probing operation.
 This macro prompts the user for the required parameters for the OUTSIDE CORNER macro, as well as a starting location.
 It calls the macros in sequence, probing the Z surface first before moving outwards and probing each X and Y surface that forms the corner.

 If the `W` parameter is set then this will be the WCS offset that will be zeroed.
 If no parameter is set then no WCS will be zeroed.